giucris/yasp/README.md

 * Respect the code base and all the project style
 * Avoid massive refactors
 * Avoid meaningless class names, functions and variables
-* Avoid to write more than 5/10 lines of logic within a function, often due to poor single responsability principles
+* Avoid write more than 5/10 lines of logic within a function, often due to poor single responsibility principles
 * Avoid duplicated lines of codes
 * Provide the relative test cases for your feature/bug-fix